JGoodwillieV/GoodSwim/QUICK_START.md

 ### Step 4: Verify It Works (1 minute)

-1. Open StormTracker in your browser (local or deployed on Vercel)
+1. Open GoodSwim in your browser (local or deployed on Vercel)
 2. Go to any swimmer's profile
 3. Find an event where they have a recorded time (e.g., "50 Free")
 4. Look for the "Standards & Goals" card